Fast Similarity Sketching: Introduction

-Another direction introduced by Li et al.~\cite{li12oneperm} is \emph{one permutation hashing} (OPH) which works by hashing the elements of $A$ into $t$ buckets and performing a MinHash in each bucket using the same hash function.
+Another direction introduced by Li et al.~\cite{LiOZ12} is \emph{one permutation hashing} (OPH) which works by hashing the elements of $A$ into $t$ buckets and performing a MinHash in each bucket using the same hash function.
 While this procedure gives $O(t + |A|)$ sketch creation time it also may create empty buckets and thus only obtains a sketch with $t'\le t$ entries when $|A| = o(t\log t)$.
 One may argue that sketching is not even needed in this case.
-However, a common goal in applications of similarity sketching is to have \emph{one} sketching procedure which works for all set size -- eg. one data structure that works for an entire data set of different sizes in the case of approximate similarity search.
+However, a common goal in applications of similarity sketching is to have \emph{one} sketching procedure which works for all set size -- one data structure that works for an entire collection of data sets of different sizes in the case of approximate similarity search.
 It is thus very desirable that the similarity sketch works well independently of the size of the input set.

-Motivated by this, several follow-up papers~\cite{Shrivastava14densify,Shrivastava14oneperm,Shrivastava17} have tried to give different schemes for filling out the empty entries of the OPH sketch (``densifying'' the sketch).
+Motivated by this, several follow-up papers~\cite{ShrivastavaLiUAI14,ShrivastavaLiICML14,Shrivastava17} have tried to give different schemes for filling out the empty entries of the OPH sketch (``densifying'' the sketch).
 These papers all consider different ways of copying from the full entries of the sketch into the empty ones.
 Due to this approach, however, these densification schemes all fail to give good concentration guarantees when $|A|$ is small, which is exactly the cases in which OPH gives many empty bins and densification is needed.
 This is because of the fundamental problem that unfortunate collisions in the first round cannot be resolved in the second round when copying from the full bins.
 To understand this consider the following extreme example: Let $A$ be a set with two elements.
-Then with probability $1/t$ these two elements end in the same bin, and after copying the entire densified sketch ends up consisting of just one element.
-This leads to very poor similarity estimation.
-This behaviour is illustrated with experiments in \Cref{fig:histogram}.
-Furthermore, the state-of-the-art densification scheme of Shrivastava~\cite{Shrivastava17} has a running time of $O(t^2)$ when $|A|= O(t)$.
+Then with probability $1/t$ these two elements end in the same bin where only one survives (the one with the smallest hash value).
+Densification will then just copy the surviver to all $t$ entries.
+Such issues may lead to very poor similarity estimation and this is illustrated with experiments in \Cref{fig:histogram}.
+A further issue is that the state-of-the-art densification scheme of Shrivastava~\cite{Shrivastava17} has a running time of $O(t^2)$ when $|A|= O(t)$.